a740g/QB64-MOD-Player/README.md

 ## Important note

 This will sound like absolute garbage if used with QB64 / QB64-PE with OpenAL backend.
 The OpenAL code in all versions of QB64 and QB64-PE has `SndRaw` mixing and clipping bugs.
 You've been warned.
 If you absolutely must use QB64 with OpenAL, then set the `player` volume to < 75% for something bearable.
 In the past, I worked around these bugs using several hacks.
 Ever since I re-wrote the QB64-PE audio backend to use [miniaudio](https://miniaud.io/), I removed all those hacks.
 So, this sounds best when used with versions of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases/) >= v3.1.0 with the default miniaudio backend selected.

+This uses new features introduced in [QB64-PE v3.4.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work correctly or reliably with older versions of QB64-PE or any version of QB64.

 ## FAQ